 The collecting officer must also enclose in each statement and notice that any taxpayer who owns residential real property consisting of no more than three family dwelling units and who is 65 or older or disabled, is eligible for a third-party notification procedure if so desired.
 Here, the taxpayer may designate an adult third-party to receive duplicate notifications.
 Such designation must be made using forms provided by the collecting officer.

 Beginning April 20, 2024, each statement of taxes pertaining to residential property must contain or be accompanied by a notice reading substantially as follows: If you are a senior citizen, a person with a physical disability, and/or a veteran, you may be entitled to a partial exemption from property taxes.
 It must also provide the application deadline and where the taxpayer may find additional information.

+Electronic Real Property Tax Administration

+The commissioner of the Department of Taxation and Finance develops standards for electronic real property tax administration (E-RPT).
+Such standards provide for electronic forms, and for the means of the electronically submission such forms, including:

+the issuance of statements of taxes;

+the payment of taxes;

+the provision of receipts for the payment of taxes; and

+the issuance of taxpayer notices.

+The governing body of a municipal corporation may, if it is in the public interest, also choose to provide similar electronic communications.
+However, taxpayers are not required to accept electronic notices, statements of taxes, receipts, or other documents, from the commission or a municipality, unless they have elected to do so.

 22.2.5.
 Privacy and Confidentiality of Information —